gradle/gradle-enterprise-build-validation-scripts/README.md

 ### Command Line Arguments

-Each script accepts the following command line arguments:
+The scripts accept the following command line arguments:

 ```
 -i, --interactive                  Enables interactive mode.
 -r, --git-repo                     Specifies the URL for the Git repository to validate.
 -b, --git-branch                   Specifies the branch for the Git repository to validate.
+-p, --project-dir                  Specifies the build invocation directory within the Git repository.
 -t, --tasks                        Declares the Gradle tasks to invoke.
 -a, --args                         Declares additional arguments to pass to Gradle.
--p, --project-dir                  Specifies the start directory within the Git repo.
 -s, --gradle-enterprise-server     Enables Gradle Enterprise on a project not already connected.
 -e, --enable-gradle-enterprise     Enables Gradle Enterprise on a project that it is not already enabled on.
 -h, --help                         Shows this help message.